dragotin/pdfquirk/README.md

 ![pdfquirk screenshot](/resources/screenshot1.png?raw=true&s=200 "Screenshot")

-pdfquirk is a little utility to create PDFs out of images on the harddisk or from the scanner.
+PDF Quirk is a little utility to create PDFs from image files on the harddisk or from the scanner.

-It uses the reliable and widely available tools convert from Imagemagick and scanimage from the SANE project, the standard scan solution under Linux.
+It utilizes the reliable and widely available tools `convert` from Imagemagick and `scanimage` from the SANE project, the standard scan solution on Linux.

-pdfquirk is still at a very early stage, but already useful.
+PDF Quirk is free software.
 Contributions are very welcome.

+Learn more about at the [PDF Quirk Website](https://dragotin.github.io/quirksite/).